paylike/plugin-ubercart-8.x/README.md

        block to manually capture a needed amount of money.
 1. Insert Paylike API keys, from https://app.paylike.io (admin/store/config/payment/method/credit_card)
-1. Download and install the Paylike PHP Library version 1.0.5 or newer from https://github.com/paylike/php-api/releases.
-Use `composer require paylike/php-api` in the vendors folder

 ## Updating settings